Skip to content

 Patients at relatively high risk of fragility fracture can be referred for a DXA scan by their GP.
 This can be done via an ICE referral.
 The reports are all written or checked by a consultant and provide clinical advice for the referrer.

 More complex patients, or those that have not tolerated oral therapies, may be referred for an outpatient assessment.
-According to need, some of these patients may be suitable for the "one-stop" osteoporosis clinic where a clinician will review the patient with the results of a scan carried out immediately beforehand, in the department.
 To refer a patient to the osteoporosis clinic, please send a written referral via the eRS system.

 Regional advice is also available if there are any queries regarding drug holidays and duration of treatment.
 This information can be found on the Remedy BNSSG osteoporosis webpage remedy pathway (bnssgccg.nhs.uk)